WPManageNinja/fluent-affiliate-docs/guide/integrations/fluentforms-integration-with-fluentaffiliate.md

 This guide will show you how to set up both, starting with the simple way to track commissions.

 >[!Note]
-> Make sure both plugin FluentForms and FluentAffiliate are installed and activated on your website.
+> Before you begin, ensure that you have both the FluentForms and FluentAffiliate plugins installed and activated on your website.

 ## Enable FluentForms in FluentAffiliate